XD-DENG/pypi-release-query/README.md

 # Query for the Latest Release of Python Packages

-This mini project is to provide a tool to query for the latest release of Python packages.
+This mini project is to provide a tool to query for the latest release of Python packages (API reference: https://wiki.python.org/moin/PyPIJSON).

 It may be helpful when your project is broken due to some dependency update breaks backward compatibility or conflicts with other packages in you dependencies.